bossiemanuele/bossiemanuele.github.io/_portfolio/00_SURF.md

 *In Preparation: "Don't Bother The Driver: Sensor-Scheduling for Cognitive State Estimation During Automated Driving."
 Bachelor's Thesis.*

-This research project is in progress during Summer 2025 at the [**Jain Research Lab**](https://engineering.purdue.edu/JainResearchLab/), the research laboratory of Dr. Jain at **Purdue University**.
-The advisor for this project is **Dr. Jain**, Associate Professor of Mechanical Engineering (by courtesy in Aeronautics & Astronautics).
-The Ph.D.
-Mentor for this project is
-**S. Jeevanandam**, Ph.D. candidate in Mechanical Engineering.
-This project is part of the **2025 Summer Undergraduate Research Fellowship (SURF)** program at Purdue University.

-As part of the program, I will present my research at the **Purdue University Summer Symposium** on July 30, 2025.

 <div style="position: relative; width: 100%; height: 0; padding-top: 56.2500%;
  padding-bottom: 0; box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); margin-top: 1.6em; margin-bottom: 0.9em; overflow: hidden;
  border-radius: 8px; will-change: transform;">